mongodb-industry-solutions/retail-store/resources/chatbot/README.md

 Max Response Length: 600
 Temperature: 0.0
 ```
+- You can copy the id of the LLM Configuration which will be used later to populate the .env.local file

 #### Step 4.1.2.
 Create RAG Application
 - Click on `RAG Applications` in the main menu